Roasted Tomato and Chickpea Soup

 Notes

-Crispy Chickpea Storage: Do not place in the refrigerator, they will get soggy.
-They can be stored in an airtight container in your pantry for up to 5 days.
+Yogurt Crema can be stored in an airtight container in the refrigerator for up to 3 days.

 Tried this recipe?Let us know how it was!